Find Affordable College Courses

 Rochester, NY

-Out of the 18 schools in New York that were part of this year’s ranking, Monroe Community College landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Monroe Community College is a great value for allied health professions students working on their undergraduate certificate.
 Located in the large suburb of Rochester, Monroe Community College is a public school with a medium-sized student population.

 Read More…

-Onondaga Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in New York ranking.
-OCC is a moderately-sized public school located in the large suburb of Syracuse.
+Onondaga Community College ranked #6 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in New York list.
+OCC is a moderately-sized public school located in the suburb of Syracuse.

-OCC undergraduate students pay an average of $5,754 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at OCC are $5,754 a year.
 Allied Health majors at OCC take out an average of $23,063 in student loans while working on their Undergraduate Certificate.

 #7